Time to market

 Kai Scholtysik Product Owner E-Commerce, wilhelm.tel GmbH

-For our complex product portfolio with regional availabilities, we needed an individual and at the same time robust solution.
-Together with Chroma X, we were able to realize a system that responds flexibly to our processes and meets our high e-commerce requirements.
+For our complex product portfolio with regional availability, we needed an individual yet robust solution.
+Together with Chroma X, we developed a system that flexibly adapts to our processes and meets our high e-commerce demands.

 The full integration of the new platform into the central CRM system enabled bidirectional exchange of all relevant information – from product availability to order status.
 The definition of stable interfaces and the development of a powerful API gateway laid the foundation for a scalable, service-oriented architecture.
 In close cooperation between wilhelm.tel, the CRM implementation partner, and Chroma X, a reliable, future-proof foundation for digital customer service was created.